The Profound Impact of Blockchain on Society: A Prediction Scorecard

 Frequently Asked Questions

-What are the main advantages of blockchain technology for micro-ownership?
+What are the main barriers to blockchain adoption for micro-ownership?

 Works Cited & Evidence